nloadholtes/blog.ironboundsoftware.com/The tyranny of good enough.md

 Perfection is a bitch.

-It tells us that we aren't doing a good job, that our efforts aren't worth.
+It tells us that we aren't doing a good job, that our efforts aren't worth it.
 That what we are doing isn't ready to be seen.

 On the other hand we have people telling us "Perfection is the enemy, just make it good enough!" yet when we ask "What does good enough look like?" we are met with silence.